Queen Letizia of Spain: Queen of Spain

-In March 2016, leaked text messages between Letizia and businessman Javier López Madrid created a controversy.
+In March 2016, leaked text messages between Letizia and businessman Javier López Madrid created controversy.
 Together with other executives and board members of the Caja Madrid and Bankia financial group, Madrid had been accused of corruption.
-In October 2014 Letizia pledged her support for him, texting "We know who you are and you know who we are.
+In October 2014, Letizia pledged her support for him, texting "We know who you are and you know who we are.
 We know each other, like each other, respect each other.
 To hell with the rest.
 Kisses yoga mate (miss you!!!)".
 Felipe also joined in, texting "We do indeed!"
 The newspaper El Diario later published these texts.
 A palace official subsequently stated that the King and Queen were no longer friends with López Madrid due to his legal issues.
+Also in March, Letizia made the first of the two international trips she had in 2016.
+She accompanied King Felipe to Puerto Rico, in order to chair the 7th International Congress of the Spanish Language.
+On 22 April 2016, the King and Queen gave audience to Spanish figure skater Javier Fernández after winning the 2016 World Championship (his second consecutive title).
+To finish the year, in late November 2016, the King and Queen made a state visit to Portugal, where they met Portuguese president Marcelo Rebelo de Sousa and prime minister António Costa, among others.
+While the King was fulfilling his constitutional obligations before the Portuguese authorities, the Queen met with the president of the Portuguese League Against Cancer, Víctor Veloso.